pdf-association/arlington-pdf-model/INTERNAL_GRAMMAR.md

    <td><code>fn:HasSpotColorants(<i>array</i>)</code></td>
    <td>
     <ul>
-     <li>Asserts that the given array object of names contains at least one spot colorant name.
+     <li>Asserts that the given array object of PDF names contains at least one spot colorant name.
 A spot colorant is any name besides the CMYK colorant names.</li>
     </ul>
    </td>
   </tr>